orbitdb-archive/orbit-db-access-controllers/README.md

 #### Creating a custom Access Controller

 You can create a custom access controller by implementing the `AccessController` [interface](https://github.com/orbitdb/orbit-db-access-controllers/blob/master/src/access-controller-interface.js) and adding it to the AccessControllers object before passing it to OrbitDB.
+For more detailed examples, see the implementation of the [Ethereum Contract Access Controller](https://github.com/orbitdb/orbit-db-access-controllers/blob/master/src/contract-access-controller.js) and [OrbitDB Access Controller](https://github.com/orbitdb/orbit-db-access-controllers/blob/master/src/orbitdb-access-controller.js).

 ```javascript
 class OtherAccessController extends AccessController {